 This point is related to a more general demand made by the TUC.
 They wanted the government to provide economic subsidies during the pandemic to mitigate any disruption faced by workers and their employers.
 To this end, the TUC wanted ministers to ‘Immediately establish a task force including trade unions, so that we can work together with employers and the government agencies to safeguard jobs and industries’.

-Well this is all very interesting, isn’t it, because, a week later, the government announced a furlough scheme which aimed to do pretty much exactly what the TUC had demanded.
-I don’t know if any government-union taskforce was formally established, but I do know that the first mention of government intervention to support working parents and protect jobs and industries came from the TUC.
+Well this is all very interesting, isn’t it, because, a week later, the government announced a furlough scheme which aimed to do exactly what the TUC had demanded.
+The TUC later described furlough as a 'big win', one which was achieved after 'intensive negotiations' between 'the TUC and other unions' and the government.
+The Confederation of British Industry was also involved in the negotiations, perhaps helping to crystallise the 'taskforce' that the TUC had demanded.
+I don't know if any government-union taskforce was ever formally established, but I do know that the first mention of government intervention to support working parents and protect jobs and industries came from the TUC.
+And the TUC got their way.

 Of course, you may question why the government would listen to the TUC on this matter.
 The next revelations from the webinar are even more explosive.
 When discussing the role of union reps during the pandemic, a presenter suggests ‘thinking about industrial action you can take’.
 Obviously this statement speaks for itself.
 And it’s very damning.
 What an outrage that the TUC was encouraging its reps to think about industrial action at a time when the nation was supposed to be pulling together.
 And it gets more damning.
-Later in the webinar, the presenter specifies exactly what sort of mutiny the TUC has in mind:
+Later in the webinar, the presenter specifies exactly what sort of mutiny the TUC has in mind.
+Speaking about the UCU, the academic union, she says:

 ‘Some branches are already talking about using the Health and Safety Act to refuse to carry out duties, and we will post specific advice on that after the webinar.
 It’s quite technical and we want to make sure people are getting things right.
 Any union could make the same demand on an employer, or organise industrially for a work from home policy.’

 Wow.
 There’s a lot to take in there.
 Let’s go through it carefully.
 First of all, note the nature of the mutiny: employees using Health and Safety legislation to refuse to carry out duties.
-Second, note that this mutiny was already being talked about, and probably already happening, at branch level.
-Third, note that the TUC was stoking up the mutiny, albeit using carefully crafted language to avoid responsibility.
+Second, note that this mutiny was already being talked about, and probably already happening, at branch level in at least one union.
+Third, note that the TUC was proposing a similar mutiny in other unions, albeit using carefully crafted language to avoid responsibility.
 Fourth, note that the TUC was talking about unions organising industrially for a work from home policy.
 Later in the seminar, the TUC indicates that even people who can’t work from home, e.g. cleaners and security staff, could demand full pay while avoiding the workplace.
 The presenter uses the phrase ‘forcing of the employer’s hands’ to describe this overall mutiny.

-Indeed, in the webinar, the TUC disclosed that one union, the UCU, the academic union, had already overtly threatened to strike to close down university campuses.
-The presenter says ‘for example’ when discussing the UCU strike threat, which makes you wonder if other unions made strike threats behind the scenes.
+Indeed, in the webinar, the TUC disclosed that the UCU had "formally called for universities to close".
+The presenter says ‘for example’ when discussing the UCU demand, which makes you wonder if other unions made similar demands behind the scenes.
 And let’s remember that the RMT had kicked off on March 13, while the NEU and other teaching unions had been agitating since March 14 for schools closures.
 There’s no doubt about it: unions were causing big trouble for the government in mid-March 2020.

 So that was the backdrop to the next significant event on Boris’s road to capitulation.
 At 8pm on March 16, the government held a press conference, five hours after the TUC webinar.
 With Boris flanked by his main science advisors Patrick Vallance and Chris Whitty, the press conference was a turning point for the government and the country, featuring a dramatic ramping up of the coronapanic measures.
 The occasion had an air of unreality about it.
 Many of us knew something wasn’t quite right, but we couldn’t quite put our finger on it.
 Now I think I know exactly what was wrong: the entire press conference was one monumental exercise in spin.